 - In addition, a recent negative test or recovery from positive test also reduce risk of transmission

-- There Covid-status certification will have the following benefits:
+- Therefore Covid-status certification has the following benefits:

 - It will reduce virus transmission, primarily by reducing the likelihood of infections individuals entering high risk settings